 Humor is a highly esteemed trait in people.
 If someone can make you laugh and enjoy yourself, you can’t help but like them.
 But does humor mesh with parenting?
 Absolutely.
 Each person has their own personality and you have to be true to that.
-Parenting with humor is a great way to help kids relax and learn to enjoy life even in its simple funny moments.
-Even though I love humor, I am not all that humorous myself so I am happy to have Donnell Rawlings to share with us about parenting with humor today.
+Parenting with humor is a great way to help kids relax.
+It is also a great way teach kids to enjoy life even in its simple funny moments.
+Even though I love humor, I am not all that humorous myself.
+So I am happy to have Donnell Rawlings to share with us about parenting with humor today.
 He will also share some funny jokes children will love.

 Parenting With Humor